Core Research

 Capability control map

-Cross-functional view of the capability, supporting systems, and where control leaks.
-Shows who owns what, where handoffs break, and where work has drifted outside governed systems.
+• Cross-functional view of the capability, supporting systems, and control leaks.

 Stabilization plan